Old Dominion is Getting an Upgrade… to Solar Power

 Rebates & Incentives

-Solar powered property is exempt from local property taxes, so homeowners who install solar power on their land won’t be penalized.
-Virginia also offers the federal Investment Tax Credit, which deducts 30% of the cost of solar equipment on residents’ taxes. *Disclaimer: Ion Solar is not a tax consultant and does not offer tax advice.
-Please consult your tax profession if you have additional questions.
+Virginia has a law stating that solar energy equipment is exempt from local property taxes, so the extra value your solar panels bring won’t mean extra taxes for you to pay.
+Another incentive available for property owners in Virginia is the Federal Solar Energy Tax Credit, which deducts 26% of the cost of solar equipment on residents’ taxes – that means major savings on your solar installation. *Disclaimer: Ion Solar is not a tax consultant and does not offer tax advice.
+Please consult your tax professional if you have additional questions

 Proudly Serving Virginia Homeowners